bretamyers/FabricTools/FabricDWQueryCostAnalyzer/README.md

 -|-
 RunId | The run GUID.
 QueryId | A generated GUID for the query.
+WorkerNum | The worker number executing the pool of queries.
+WorkerQueryNum | The query number from the query pool for a worker.
+QueryUniqueNum | The unique query number of the list of queries provided.
+Eg. QueryList = ['q1', 'q2] with QueryRepeatNum = 3 produces a pool of queries to be executed of ['q1', 'q1', 'q1', 'q2', 'q2', 'q2] per worker, the 'q1' in the list would have a QueryUniqueNum of 1.
+QueryRepeatNum | The query repeat number of the queries provided.
+Eg. QueryList = ['q1', 'q2] with QueryRepeatNum = 3 produces a pool of queries to be executed of ['q1', 'q1', 'q1', 'q2', 'q2', 'q2] per worker, the second 'q1' in the list would have a QueryRepeatNum of 2.
 QueryStatement | The query statement that was executed.
 QueryStartDateTimeUTC | The start time of the query (UTC).
 QueryEndDateTimeUTC | The end time of the query (UTC).